Jacky-lim-data-analyst/blackjack_game/README.md

 1. Modify game rules in `config.py`.
 2. Add new player strategies by subclassing Player.
 3. Extend analysis/reporting in analysis/results_analyzer.py.
+4. Extend the AI player capabilities by using state-of-the-art AI models with your API tokens by subclassing from the `Player` parent class.

 ## License
 MIT License.
 See [LICENSE](./LICENSE) for details.